 You are done.

-You can open an account with as little as $500 if you are buying stocks, ETFs or funds.
+You can open an account with as little as $2500 if you are buying stocks, ETFs or funds.
 If you want to trade options, you’ll need a little additional paperwork and a minimum balance of $2000.
 There is no minimum if you are opening a retirement account.

 This is a great benefit if you are just starting out.
 Many times investors feel they have to be rolling in dough before they start investing.
 Not true.
 And Scottrade is a great place for you if you are a beginner.